barmalei/zebkit/src/jekyll/docs.layouts.md

 ### Flow layout

 Flow layout manager orders child components vertically or horizontally according to its preferred size.
-Additionally the ordered components can be aligned vertically  ("top", "bottom", "center") and horizontally ("left", "right", "center").
+Depending of a selected child components ordering (vertical or horizontal) they can be aligned "top", "bottom", "center" or "left", "right", "center".

 {% include zsample.html canvas_id='layoutSample4' title='Flow layout' %}